tarwn/lessthandot-hugo/blogs/content/posts/2013-04-04-how-i-prepared-mcse.md

 </p>

 <p style="text-align: justify">
   The last item on the list for this exam is Master Data Services (MDS).
-Since it only takes a small percentage of the questions and I’m not really convinced by the product – to be honest – I didn’t put much investigation to it.
+Since it only takes a small percentage of the questions and I'm not really convinced by the product – to be honest – I didn't put much investigation to it.
 I read the free e-book <a href="http://amzn.to/1LlkyNj">Introducing SQL Server 2012 training kit</a>, so I at least knew how to handle the product.
 </p>

 <p style="text-align: justify">